PiDelport/feminism-and-freedom-site/content/activities/activity-5.md

 through gender equality and a focus on the individual battles women face.

 Naturally, it is not a perfect metaphor.
-Some have argued that its historically misleading and not helpful politically, as it suggests that gender activism has been for the most part unified around one set of ideas, and that set of ideas can be called feminism.
+Some have argued that it's historically misleading and not helpful politically, as it suggests that gender activism has been for the most part unified around one set of ideas, and that set of ideas can be called feminism.
 Others have called